 Our activities, as you can see, are many and varied, and can be seen in more detail by following the links below.

-The next meeting will be held at St. Stephen’s Church, Tala on 20th April at 3 p.m.
+The next meeting will be hosted by Ayia Kyriaki and held at St. Stephen’s Church, Tala on Thursday 15th June at 3 p.m.

 The meeting is normally for an hour with the ability to interact with the Speaker.
 After which there are light refreshments and time to socialize with other members.